 What does a bookkeeper do?
 They can have many duties within the business, depending on the size.
 The job may include recording sales and purchase invoice, updating accounting records, paying suppliers, credit control and preparing accounts.
-If you have a large organisation, you may have several people to oversee different parts.
+If you have a large organisation, you may have several people to oversee different parts of bookkeeping.

 A bookkeeper needs to ensure that their work is accurate and put procedures in place to run the accounting system.

 There may be many reasons why you want to hire a bookkeeper.
 In my experience, most small businesses want to concentrate on what they do best, and that is the work.
 Others do not have enough time, and some are great at their trade but struggle with figures.

 They will take the stress away from having to enter paperwork, chase clients and prepare for year-end.
 If you get the right person, they might put procedures in place to make the system more streamlined.

 What is a Bookkeeper – Duties and Responsibilities

 Depending on how much you want to be involved in the accounts will depend on which duties you pass on to get completed.
 Duties can include raising sales invoices, chasing customers for payment, entering purchase invoices, paying suppliers, VAT returns, payroll, preparing management reports and year-end figures.

 An accountant can give you expertise in finalising year-end accounts that need to be submitted and ensuring that the reports are produced correctly.
 The most important reason for using an accountant is for Tax purposes; they usually have expert advice that you can take on board and maybe even save you some money.

 If you are looking to recruit someone to complete your books there are several places you can look: